nextcloud/bookmarks/docs/bookmark.rst

    :query search[]: An array of words to search for in the following columns ``url``, ``title``, ``description``
    :query folder: Only return bookmarks that are direct children of the folder with the passed ID.
 The root folder has id ``-1``.
    :query url: Only return bookmarks with this URL.
 This will only ever return just one bookmark or none, because the app doesn't store duplicates.
 Thus, with this parameter you can test whether a URL exists in the user's bookmarks.
 This parameter cannot be mixed with the others.
+   :query unavailable: Only return bookmarks that are dead links, i.e. return 404 status codes or similar.
+This parameter cannot be mixed with the others.

    :>json string status: ``success`` or ``error`` :>json array data: The list of resulting bookmarks